 While you may want to move off Suboxone quickly, being so uncomfortable in a taper that relapse occurs is the opposite of the goal.

-The Standard Dosing Guide for Suboxone Taper
+The Standard Suboxone Taper Schedule

 It is best to work with your doctor to create a tapering schedule that is most effective for your total recovery and based on the Suboxone clinic requirements.